-Very social making them an ideal pet for family with kids of any ages.
-Heck, these guys are pretty much friendly with everyone their going to meet even with strangers!
+Very social, Golden Retrievers are an ideal pet for family with kids of any ages.
+Heck, these guys are pretty much friendly with everyone their going to meet, even with strangers!

 It’s pretty fair to say that the Golden Retriever is a lover, not a fighter, and is more likely to wag his tail at a stranger than be aggressive with them!